rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 	<tr>
 	<td >VoidConnection\\Timeout</td>
 	<td >Timeout</td>
-	<td >This value indicates for how many miliseconds the application should try to connect to the URL before navigating to badlink page. </td>
+	<td >This value indicates for how many miliseconds the application should try to connect to the URL before navigating to badlink page.
+The minimum value is 30000.
+If specified less than 30000, it will take 30000.
+The value of this parameter should be atleast 3 times bigger than PollInterval,else both will take default  values </td>
 	<td >Timeout</td>
 	</tr>

 	<tr>
 	<td >VoidConnection\\PollInterval</td>
 	<td >PollInterval</td>
 	<td >This value indicates for how many miliseconds the application should pause from trying to connect to the URL between consecutive checking.
-This value should be small enough and  Timeout value should be some multiple of this value .  </td>
+This value should be small enough and  Timeout value should be some multiple of this value.
+The minimum value is 5000.
+If specified less than 5000, it will take 5000.
+It is a non-testable parameter.   </td>
 	<td >PollInterval</td>
 	</tr>